St. James Episcopal Day School's HandbookExpand All

 While St. James Episcopal Day School staff respects individuality and cultural diversity, it is necessary for us to maintain an environment conducive to learning.
 Our dress code is designed to foster this environment.

-- Uniforms are required for all students in grades Pre K-5.
-Refer to the uniform guide, included.
+- Uniforms are required for all students in grades Pre-K 3 - 5.

 - Clearly mark child’s last name in permanent ink all items of clothing